NoelV11/Secode/README.md

 - Dockerize this tool, to provide support across all platforms
 - Extend functionalities within the tool, such as
-    1. Web Code scanning of languages like JSON, HTML and PHP and
+    1. Web Code scanning of languages like HTML, CSS, Js and PHP,  and
     2. Application Code scanning like Java and Kotlin
 - Integration in GitHub Actions workflows.